 General Measurement Datafile Contents.
 The reported values in each general measurement datafile must meet the following criteria:

 General measurement datafiles must include the required general measurement data described in subdivisions (a) and (c) of section 933, as applicable, and include appropriate units.
-General measurement datafiles must distinguish between general measurement data relating to direct diversions, diversions to or collections to storage, rediversions, withdrawals from qualifying reservoirs, and releases from qualifying reservoirs, as applicable.
+General measurement datafiles must distinguish between general measurement data relating to direct diversions, diversions to or collections to storage, rediversions, withdrawals from storage in qualifying reservoirs, and releases from qualifying reservoirs, as applicable.

 The reported values in each general measurement datafile must reflect general measurement data for the claimed water right being reported.
 For a diverter or group of diverters that collectively measures under multiple claimed water rights, a separate general measurement datafile must be submitted for each claimed water right.
 Diverters may submit multiple general measurement datafiles for the same claimed water right.